URL Encoder & Decoder Guide: Percent-Encoding Explained

 The + vs %20 Space Ambiguity

-Two different encodings for spaces exist:
+Two different encodings for spaces exist in web standards:

 HTML forms use + for spaces; URLs use %20.
 Mixing them causes bugs: